jean-roland/LCSF_Doc/index.md

 ### Command Payload

-The command payload is to be decomposed into a list of attributes (e.g. a send file command will contain, at least, a file size attribute and a file data attribute).
+The command payload is a list of attributes (e.g. a send file command will contain, at least, a file size attribute and a file data attribute).
 Since attributes are here to structure the command payload, all attributes must have a data payload, otherwise they don't have a reason to exist.

 ### Command Direction

-Your protocol might have a notion of master and slave or in more generic terms, a protocol asymmetry where there is two different point of views.
+Your protocol might have a notion of master and slave or in more generic terms, a protocol asymmetry where there are two different point of views.

 The way it is handled in LCSF is that you simply give each command a "direction":
 * (A -> B): A can only send the command, B can only receive it.
 * (B -> A): B can only send the command, A can only receive it.
 * (A <-> B) / Bidirectional: Both A and B can receive and send the command.

-### Attribute Types
+### Attribute Type

 There are also two types of attributes:
 * Simple attributes, that have data payload (e.g. a jump address attribute that contains the address itself).